MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/quality-updates.md

 ## Can customers still manually apply hotfix updates from LCS?
 Yes.
 To ensure ongoing parity with how hotfixes work, hotfix updates can still be applied to customer environments in LCS.
 However, it's important to note that hotfixes that are deployed as part of a quality update go through the standard SDP before the update is deployed.
 This reduces the risk of regressions due to higher quality.
 We recommend that you choose a quality update over manually applying hotfixes for increased reliability.

-## Can customers self-install a quality update build by themselves ahead of the schedule?
+## Can customers self-install a quality update build ahead of the schedule?
 Yes.
 You can install a quality update proactively.
 Microsoft will skip the update if the environment’s current build version is equal or higher than the quality update in question.

 ## If an environment has an upcoming scheduled monthly service update within a week, will it still receive quality updates?